 There is uncertainty around the impact on the Aerospace sector with the UK leaving EU, but what is true is that aerospace continues to grow and due to the strong collaboration between Government and Aerospace industry continues to incentive and to encourage investment in aerospace innovation.

 The industry shows a remarkable growing on Commercial Aircraft, New Passenger and freight aircraft, Travel Demand, and defence sectors.
 Total global demand for new aircraft production over the next 20 years is estimated to be 35,155 aircraft.
 Demand for 33,070 New passenger & Freight aircraft (Single-aisle 23,530 / Twin-aisle 8,060 / Very Large Aircraft 1,480) according to the Airbus document.

-Since aircraft are growing, robotics play an important role in this industry.
-Some of the most common applications perform by robotics are:
+Since aircraft are growing, Robot Automation play an important role in this industry.
+Some of the most common robot applications perform by industrial robots are:

 Drilling and fastening: